Foot and Mouth Disease

 The last outbreak of foot-and-mouth disease in Austria was in 1981.

-Foot-and-mouth disease is a notifiable animal disease.
-In case of suspicion of the disease, the official veterinarian has to initiate an immediate ban on the holding and a suspect investigation.
-Cases of disease in individual animals that show symptoms reminiscent of FMD (mostly skin changes), on the other hand, are quickly clarified in the course of exclusion examinations without a farm being closed.
-Nevertheless, the official veterinarian must be consulted in this case as well.
-In 2020, FMD was investigated in two cases in the course of exclusion tests, and a further 36 samples from zoo animals were tested for FMDV antibodies.
+Foot and mouth disease is a notifiable animal disease.
+In the event of a suspected outbreak, the official veterinarian is required to immediately close the farm and initiate a suspected investigation.
+Cases of disease in individual animals that show symptoms reminiscent of FMD (usually skin changes), on the other hand, are quickly clarified in the course of exclusion examinations without the need to impose a restriction on operations.
+Nevertheless, the official veterinarian must also be commissioned in this case.
+In 2023, FMD was tested in two cases as part of exclusion tests, and a further two samples from zoo animals were tested for FMDV antibodies.

 FMDV is a non-enveloped RNA virus belonging to the genus Aphtovirus of the family Picornaviridae with currently a total of 7 serotypes, with numerous subtypes within each serotype.
 Historically, the 7 serotypes are designated A for "Allemagne", O for department "Oise", C, Asia 1 for the first Asian detection, and SAT 1-3 for "South African Territories".
+Serotype C is now considered extinct.
 Some viral strains are specifically adapted to pigs; other species may play a role in the spread of infection, but their importance as reservoirs is uncertain.
 The pathogen typically shows high affinity for epithelial tissue:

-General symptoms in all affected species are the formation of aphids (small ulcers) on the udder (teat, resistance to milking equipment), on the claws (interclaw cleft, coronary band, in pigs aphids up to the tarsal joint, reluctance to move, clattering, slow standing up) and in the mouth (inside of lips, tongue, gums, animals salivate and show reduced appetite); fever (40-42 °C), pain, apathy.
+General symptoms in all affected species are aphthous formation (blisters, vesicles) on the udder (teat, resistance to milking), claws (interclaw cleft, coronal border, in pigs aphthous formation up to the tarsal joint, reluctance to move, clattering, slow standing up) and mouth (inside of lips, tongue, gums, animals salivate and show reduced desire to eat); fever (40-42 °C), pain, apathy.

 Other symptoms in cattle: decrease in milk yield, high mortality rate in calves.

-Further symptoms in pigs: changes in the hoof/extremities often very severe, shoeing possible, deaths in piglets without clinical symptoms frequent.
+Other symptoms in pigs: changes in claws/extremities often very severe, shoeing possible, deaths in piglets without clinical signs common.

 Diagnostic

-FMD is clinically indistinguishable from other vesicular diseases (e.g. vesicular viral disease of pigs, vesicular stomatitis), appropriate laboratory diagnosis or exclusion of the disease by laboratory tests is therefore essential.
-Suitable sample materials are:
+FMD is clinically indistinguishable from other vesicular diseases (e.g., porcine vesicular viral disease, vesicular stomatitis); therefore, appropriate laboratory diagnosis or exclusion of the disease by laboratory testing is essential.
+Suitable specimen materials are:

-- Epithelium of unruptured or freshly ruptured vesicles (aphthae) in dry, sterile screw-top vials, or in suitable transport medium (see below).
+- Epithelium of unruptured or freshly ruptured vesicles (aphthae) in dry, sterile screw-top tubes, or in suitable transport medium (see below).

 - Vesicle contents in dry, sterile screw tubes

-- Esophageal/pharyngeal fluid (so-called probang specimens) in dry, sterile screw tubes, or in suitable transport medium (see below)
+- Esophageal/pharyngeal fluid (so-called probang specimens) in dry, sterile screw-top tubes, or in suitable transport medium (see below)

-- Whole blood (Attention: Whole blood alone is not sufficient for diagnosis due to the short viremia; tissue, vesicle content, or probang samples must also be examined!)
+- Whole blood (note: whole blood alone is not sufficient for diagnosis due to the short viremia; tissue, vesicle contents, swabs, or probang samples must also be examined!)

-The shipment of the sample materials should be carried out as quickly as possible after notification (ideally with coolants) in compliance with the relevant transport regulations (UN3373) and by a suitable logistics company to the investigating laboratory.
-The detection of FMDV from the above materials is possible with the following methods:
+The shipment of the sample materials should be carried out as quickly as possible after notification (optimally with refrigerants) in compliance with the relevant transport regulations (UN3373) and by a suitable logistics company to the investigating laboratory.
+The detection of FMDV from above materials is possible with the following methods:

-- Molecular biological identification with RT-PCR (vesicle epithelium, vesicle fluid, probang samples, serum).
+- Molecular biological identification by RT-PCR (vesicle epithelium, vesicle fluid, swabs, milk, probang samples, serum).

 - Antigen ELISA (vesicle epithelium, vesicle fluid)